May 16, 2022

 1. Call On Alumni To Serve As Peer-To-Peer Fundraisers

 The ultimate goal of your alumni engagement strategy is to build a more reliable community of alumni supporters that your school can count on to help you reach your fundraising goals.

 Traditionally, this means that your school will eventually extend solicitations to these supporters for various financial gifts.
-However, not all of your alumni are able to give back directly to you school.
+However, not all of your alumni can back directly to your school.

 For many, regularly donating to one’s alma mater simply isn’t in the cards.
 Especially when it comes to your alumni who have recently graduated, making donations to your school may not be in their budget.